Jackie O's Pub & Brewery

-Founding and growth
+History

-It was founded in 2005 by Brad Clark and Art Oestrike, both alumni of Ohio University, which is also located in Athens.
+Jackie O's was founded in 2005 by Brad Clark and Art Oestrike, both alumni of Ohio University, which is also located in Athens.

-The name "Jackie O's" was chosen to pay homage to the Irish-inspired brewpub that occupied the building before its purchase, as well as in honor of Oestrike's mother Jackie, who passed away shortly after they purchased the premises.
+The name "Jackie O's" was chosen to pay homage to the Irish-inspired brewpub that occupied the building before its purchase, as well as in honor of Oestrike's mother Jackie, who died shortly after they purchased the premises.

 Oestrike is the owner of Jackie O's, while Clark's role is head brewer.

 Their first location only had two fermentors, limiting their output to approximately 300 barrels annually.

 In 2009, Jackie O's acquired the bar immediately adjacent to theirs, calling it Jackie O’s Public House.

 They used the larger kitchen of the Public House to expand their menu offerings, and they also had the space to increase their brewing capacity.

 Annual beer production rose from 300 barrels to 800 barrels.

 In 2013, Jackie O's expanded their business to another location in the city of Athens.

 The new location was primarily a production facility, increasing their output from 800 barrels to 3,200 barrels annually.

 From 2013 to 2017, their annual growth rate exceeded 20%.

+At around 6:30 p.m. on Tuesday, November 4, 2025, a grease fire broke out in the kitchen of the restaurant.
+The fire caused "extensive" damage and required the use of several forced entry tools to be fully extenguished.
+Smoke damage from the fire also affected nearby apartments and the next-door bar, The Union.
+[25] There were no injuries.
+A reopening date was not initially announced for Jackie O's.